specialized806/microsoft-365-docs/microsoft-365/syntex/translation-glossary.md

 Follow these steps to create a glossary file as a CSV file.

-1. Open a new workbook in Microsoft Excel.
+1. Open a new workbook in a spreadsheet application, such as Microsoft Excel.
 <!---
 2. Add a column heading for each piece of information you want to record (for example, first name, last name, email address, phone number, and birthday), and then type the information in the appropriate columns.